Flight-Free-UK/flight_free_uk_website/source/posts/getting-creative-with-a-love-of-adventure.html.markdown

 Throughout my teens, I was fairly passive with my environmentalism.
 Despite being made aware of pressing issues by my family, things like global warming felt a million miles away, the stuff of documentaries and articles, not an imminent threat that required drastic action.

+> ## "Global warming felt a million miles away, not an imminent threat"

 My hippie parents were once worldly, but after they’d had me they wanted to stay in one place.
 Naturally, I wanted to do the exact opposite.
 As soon as I was able to earn money as a teen, my existence became working to save and then travelling the world.
 And I did it well.
 Travelling was my passion and by the time I hit 20 I’d hiked the Atlas Mountains, followed elephant tracks through the jungles of Borneo, tried to cross the Darien Gap solo and countless other ventures.

 I was truly blown away by vibrant cultures and new experiences.
 Seeing landscapes and wildlife and peoples and cultures that had previously been reserved for films and documentaries inspired me beyond belief.
 But it was all facilitated by flying.

-> ## "In the 2000s, as a teenager, it was very easy to swing gun-ho through life and not think of the consequences."

 For the most part, these global experiences didn’t expose me to the environmental horrors which seem impossible to overlook now.
-In the 2000s, as a teenager, it was very easy to swing gun-ho through life and not think of the consequences.
+In the 2000s, as a teenager, it was very easy to swing gung-ho through life and not think of the consequences.

+> ## "As a teenager, it was very easy to swing gung-ho through life and not think of the consequences."

 Thanks to the hippie parents, I was brought up a veggie and relatively aware of my individual impact.
 When I met my partner Sarah seven years ago we both spurred each other to lead more eco-friendly lifestyles, quickly becoming vegan and more active with our environmentalism.
 Still, we had the travel bug, and after a year of saving, booked flights to Sri Lanka and then to South East Asia.